qq13456116532/CarRental/README.md

 Run the following command in the project directory to restore the required NuGet packages:
 ```
 dotnet restore
-Run the Project
 ```
-- Navigate to the CarRental directory and run:
+- Run the Project: Navigate to the CarRental directory and run:
 ```
 dotnet run
 ```